Workplace Violence

 What is a Workplace Violence Restraining Order?

-Any business owner whose employee has suffered unlawful violence or threat of violence from any individual that can be construed to be, or to have been, carried out at the workplace, may seek a restraining order through the court.
-The business owner must file the petition.
-If a hearing is scheduled, the court may issue an order lasting up to three (3) years.
-An employee may not seek a Workplace Restraining Order on his or her own behalf.
-For other restraining order options available to individuals, see the Guide to Civil Restraining Orders.
+An employer whose employee has suffered unlawful violence or threat of violence from any individual that can be construed to be, or to have been, carried out at the workplace, may seek a restraining order through the court.
+An employee may not seek a Workplace Violence Restraining Order on his or her own behalf.

 Filing Fee